Osiris myth: Origins

 As the Osiris myth first appears in the Pyramid Texts, most of its essential features must have taken shape sometime before the texts were written down.
 The distinct segments of the story—Osiris's death and restoration, Horus's childhood, and Horus's conflict with Set—may originally have been independent mythic episodes.
 If so, they must have begun to coalesce into a single story by the time of the Pyramid Texts, which loosely connect those segments.
 In any case, the myth was inspired by a variety of influences.
 Much of the story is based in religious ideas and the general nature of Egyptian society: the divine nature of kingship, the succession from one king to another, the struggle to maintain maat, and the effort to overcome death.
 For instance, the lamentations of Isis and Nephthys for their dead brother may represent an early tradition of ritualized mourning.

 There are, however, important points of disagreement.
 The origins of Osiris are much debated, and the basis for the myth of his death is also somewhat uncertain.
 One influential hypothesis was given by the anthropologist James Frazer, who in 1906 said that Osiris, like other "dying and rising gods" across the ancient Near East, began as a personification of vegetation.
 His death and restoration, therefore, were based on the yearly death and re-growth of plants.
 Many Egyptologists adopted this explanation.
 But in the late 20th century, J. Gwyn Griffiths, who extensively studied Osiris and his mythology, argued that Osiris originated as a divine ruler of the dead, and his connection with vegetation was a secondary development.
-Meanwhile, scholars of comparative religion have criticized the overarching concept of "dying and rising gods", or at least Frazer's assumption that all these gods closely fit the same pattern.
+Meanwhile, some scholars of comparative religion have criticized the overarching concept of "dying and rising gods", or at least Frazer's assumption that all these gods closely fit the same pattern.
 More recently, the Egyptologist Rosalie David maintains that Osiris originally "personified the annual rebirth of the trees and plants after the [Nile] inundation."